Turturicarv2/dynamic-memory-allocator/README.md

 # Memory Allocation Library
-This repository contains a custom memory allocation library implemented in C. It provides basic dynamic memory management features, such as allocation, deallocation, and memory chunk splitting, using a linked list of memory chunks.
+This repository contains a custom memory allocation library implemented in C. It provides thread-safe dynamic memory management features, including allocation, deallocation, memory chunk splitting, and coalescing, using a linked list of memory chunks.

 ### Features
 - Custom Memory Allocation (`allocate_memory`): Allocate memory dynamically using a custom implementation based on a linked list of memory chunks.